 How to Grow Aubretia

 Aubretia is fully hardy and flowers best in a sunny spot, but it will grow in semishade.
-Aubretia prefers well-drained soil and will tolerate dry growing conditions, which is why it is so well suited to being planted in walls and rockeries.
-It requires just a little maintenance and is trouble free.
+Aubretia grows and flowers best in well-drained soil.
+It will tolerate dry growing conditions, making it suitable for being planted in walls and rockeries.
+It requires just a little maintenance and is trouble-free.

-Aubretia flowers are in shades of light blue, mauve and pink and some varieties have variegated foliage, all are low-growing, small plants.
+Aubretia flowers in shades of light blue, mauve and pink; some varieties have variegated foliage.
+Despite not being scented, Aubrieta still appeals to bees and is long-flowering.

-Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubretia looks pretty and makes a cheerful splash of colour.
+Although a simple and common garden plant, it is lovely to see a well-established Aubrieta trailing over a wall; a mass of blue, purple and pink.
+Aubretia looks pretty and makes a cheerful splash of colour.

 It is easy to get cuttings from Aubretia.
-Often they send out little plantlets around them and you can pot these up to grow on for planting out later when they have a mature root.
-Also Aubretia root easily trim off a cutting a few centimetres long in midsummer and root into well-drained compost.
+Often, they send out little plantlets around them, and you can pot these up to grow on for planting out later when they have mature roots.
+Also, Aubretia root easily trim off a cutting a few centimetres long in midsummer and root into well-drained compost.
 Let the plant grow on to a mature size in a suitable container, and then it is ready for planting out.

-Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.
-Thompson and Morgan have 12 varieties of Aubretia, including A. 'Cascade Red' and several shades of purple varieties, some from seed and some as plants.
-Crocus sells a neat blue variety 'Kitte Blue' and a white variety 'Axcent White'.
+Aubretia can be raised from seed if you want to cultivate a particular colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests, is a bright red variety, but otherwise the easiest way is to take cuttings.
+Crocus sells a neat blue variety 'Kitte Blue', and a white variety 'Axcent White'.

 If Aubretia is not the plant for you check out summer flowering plants, spring flowering plants, scented plants and the 10 best climbing plants for more ideas.

-To keep a compact shape cut back after flowering.
-Aubretia has a tendency as it matures to spread with a bald part in the centre and flowers around the outside.
+Aubretia has a tendency, as it matures, to spread, with a bald patch in the centre and flowers around the outside.
 To bring it back into shape, it needs to be cut back.
-There are two ways to prune Aubretia a hard or light prune.
+There are two ways to prune Aubretia: a hard or light prune.

-If the plant has become straggly, over grown or bald in the centre, give it a hard prune cutting right back as in the image below.
+A hard prune: If the plant has become straggly, overgrown or bald in the centre, give it a hard prune, cutting right back as in the images and video below.

-With a younger Aubretia plant which is in better shape, more compact, it requires only a light prune up to 5cms ( 2-3 inches max. ) In both cases prune in June when flowering has finished, or as soon as the Aubretia plant stops flowering in your area.
+A light prune: With a younger Aubretia plant in better shape and more compact, it requires only a light prune up to 5cms ( 2-3 inches max. ).
+In both cases, prune in June when flowering has finished, or as soon as the Aubretia plant stops flowering in your area.
 It is best to cut back immediately after flowering.
 Cutting back later in the year may interfere with the plant's flowering next year.
 However, do not cut over winter.

 Aubretia Before Cutting back